5 Key Points From The Appeals Court's Travel Ban Ruling

 "It is beyond question, that the federal judiciary retains the authority to adjudicate constitutional challenges to executive action."

 The states of Washington and Minnesota argued in their lawsuit that individuals, businesses and universities were directly hurt by the travel ban.
-"For example, professors from the state university system who were overseas when that order took effect and could not get back into the country," NPR's Joel Rose reported.
+"For example, professors from the state university system who were overseas when that order took effect ... could not get back into the country," NPR's Joel Rose reported.

 The judges agreed that the states had a right to challenge the president's executive order on those grounds.
 An attorney for the Trump administration had argued on Tuesday that the states do not have standing to challenge the executive order because it was "well within the president's power."